nspcc-dev/neo-go/docs/cli.md

 $ neo-go wallet sign -w .docker/wallets/wallet3.json --in some.part.json -r http://localhost:30333 -a NVTiAjNgagDkTr5HTzDmQP9kPwPHN5BgVq
 ```
 Notice that the last command sends the transaction (which has a complete set
-of singatures for 3/4 multisignature account by that time) to the network.
+of signatures for 3/4 multisignature account by that time) to the network.

 #### Offline signing